 3. Husqvarna titanium force string trimmer lines

-Choosing these lines as your next reel of the line will undoubtedly increase the efficiency of your trimmer by providing excellent acceleration and significantly superior performance.
+Choosing these lines as your next line reel will undoubtedly increase your trimmer’s efficiency by providing excellent acceleration and significantly superior performance.

 This line’s primary design provides longer life, faster performance, and excellent flight qualities that enable it to whip through the air in a controlled manner.